Doc2PDF/doc2pdf/Readme.md

 # Doc2Pdf

-The is the main service which utilizes the `unoserver` to convert the doc files to word files.
+The is the main service which utilizes the `unoserver` to convert the doc files to pdf files.

 There are 2 routes:
 - /convert - which takes a doc file and converts it to pdf